How to Identify and Overcome False Humility

 9. Tame your prideful ego

-Earlier on I mentioned to be truly humble, we must part with our ego for the greater good, for everyone.
+Earlier, I mentioned that to be truly humble, we must part with our ego for the greater good of everyone.
 Substituting pride for vulnerability is one way to tame the ego.
-However, the mind shift is a necessary part of doing away with false modesty and becoming truly humble.
+However, the mind shift is a necessary part of overcoming false modesty and becoming truly humble.

-I agree, it takes high emotional intelligence to see that presenting your true self is okay.
-People will love the true you better than the persona who hides in the dark to make others feel good about themselves.
+It takes high emotional intelligence to see that presenting your true self is okay.
+People will love the real you better than the persona who hides in the dark to make others feel good about themselves.

 10. Feel your feelings

 No one is perfect.
 Things will go wrong in your life from time to time.
-Anger, disappointment, and regret are some of the normal negative emotions associated with setbacks and failures.
+Anger, disappointment, and regret are normal negative emotions associated with setbacks and failures.

-Ego and pride may force you to say, “I’m okay” in front of others, or even quietly to yourself.
+Ego and pride may force you to say, “I’m okay” in front of others or quietly to yourself.

-You’re practicing false humility if deep down inside you know you’re not okay.
-It’s okay to cry when you want to cry (vulnerability), instead of masking it with a smile to hide your feelings (pride).
+You’re practicing false humility if, deep down inside, you know you’re not okay.
+It’s OK to cry when you want to (vulnerability) instead of masking it with a smile to hide your feelings (pride).
 Showing vulnerability is a positive trait seen in humble people.

 11. Accept your weaknesses

-Humble people are not weak but are capable of accepting they have weaknesses just as they own their strengths.
-Having a huge ego filled with pride and arrogance prevents you from accepting you are flawed like everyone else.
+Humble people are not weak but capable of accepting their weaknesses just as they own their strengths.
+Having a huge ego filled with pride and arrogance prevents you from accepting that you are flawed like everyone else.

 Kill that part of your ego and fully embrace your inabilities.
-Others will see it as a sign of true humbleness.
-You may feel a huge burden lift off your shoulders from no longer having to pretend you’re strong.
+Others will see it as a sign of genuine humbleness.
+You may feel a tremendous burden lift off your shoulders from no longer having to pretend you’re strong.

 12. Build up your self-esteem